-I’m running for President of the United States because I believe in the power of we the poeple and I know the power that I hold to bring great change with courage and compassion.
+I’m running for President of the United States because I believe in the power of we the people and I know the power that I hold to bring great change to the executive branch of our government with courage and compassion.
 I am a bridge builder, a patriot with no political party.
 An altruist, I am trustworthy and ready to shift standard operating procedures back toward serving the people and ensuring health, justice and equity for we the people.

 People are reflections of our experiences, our environment and our friends.
 My greatest strengths are in my life’s journey.
 I have a unique story, weaving together the tapestry of our nation throughout my life.